freeciv/freeciv-web/ADVANCED.md

 Freeciv-web's Freeciv version is set in [freeciv/version.txt](freeciv/version.txt).
 The variable FCREV is set to the SVN revision it should use.
-The comment above it should contain the previous SVN revision.
 The latest version of Freeciv's trunk branch can be found in the [Freeciv SVN repository](svn://svn.gna.org/svn/freeciv/trunk).